New health-centre supplies bring comfort to expectant moms

 By Patrice Zongo, communications manager, Burkina Faso

-Seven years ago, the government of Burkina Faso built the Wayen-Zam Health Centre — yet it opened to patients just three years ago, after community members advocated to have it stocked with supplies and equipment.
+Seven years ago, the government of Burkina Faso built the Wayen-Zam Health Centre — yet it opened to patients just three years ago, after community members advocated to have it furnished with supplies and equipment.
 There were enough materials to open the facility, but the maternity rooms were still sorely lacking.

 Meanwhile, the nation’s child mortality rate was 81 per 1,000 live births in 2016, according to government statistics.